OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 * 2 databases for the 2 Test environments of both pipelines.

-* 1 database server for the Production environment of the pipeline on the left.
+* 1 database server for the Production environment of the pipeline is on the left.

 * 2 database servers (primary and replica) for the Production environment of the pipeline on the right

-**Ten front end servers:**
+**Ten front-end servers:**

 * 1 for LifeTime.